Photo-real Salon Watercolor Nails - Watercolor nail art - featuring nail art, red - nail art inspiration and design ideas

 Frequently Asked Questions

-Can I use regular nail polish for this design?
+Can I use regular nail polish instead of gel polish?

-With proper application and care, gel watercolor nails can last up to 2-3 weeks.
+With proper application and care, this design can last up to two weeks without chipping.

 Aftercare Tips